Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re looking for the best photocatalytic oxidation (PCO) air purifier, then you want a technology that goes beyond simply trapping particles and pathogens.
 These air purifiers are different from traditional air purifiers that rely on mechanical filtration methods.
-So, you’ll want to ensure that the air purifier clearly states that it uses a photocatalyst which works to oxidize particles and pathogens to turn them into non-toxic substances.
+So, you’ll want to ensure that the air purifier clearly states that it uses a photocatalyst that works to oxidize particles and pathogens to turn them into non-toxic substances.

 Along with the PCO labeling, you’ll want to ensure that the air purifier also contains a UV light element, as this component is essential for effectively removing pollutants from the air.
 And, as with other air purifiers, you’ll want to ensure that the CADR score is compatible with your room size and that there are efficient speed settings with controls that are easy to use.
 This should be easy to do with the top-rated air purifiers.
-We analyzed [x products] but only [X] was good enough to earn our recommendation.
+We analyzed [x products], but only [X] was good enough to earn our recommendation.
 Keep reading our best photocatalytic oxidation air purifier buying guide to learn more.

 Award: TOP PICK